 So in my opinion there is no advantage.
 Why be forced to be jerky with the throttle when you could have a choice?
 Why throw money at yet another electronic gizmo when it may not be necessary?
 The perceived advantages are not really there, but the disadvantages are real.
 I prefer having precision control over the vehicle’s throttle.
 I prefer driving smoothly, efficiently and safely.
-And I prefer spending less money on gizmos and more money on things that make me happy like getting out in nature and camping.
+And I prefer spending less money on gizmos and more money on things that make me happy like exploring nature with friends and family.

 That doesn’t mean you shouldn’t get a sprint booster.
 Many people like them.
 In fact I’d suggest that most people who’ve tried one like the result.
 People like the feel of the throttle response.
 Regardless of the fact that they can be perfectly replicated by pushing the pedal further, if you enjoy driving with a sprint booster then it’s a good thing.
 Try one out and see if you like it.
 However it is not a performance enhancement and won’t improve engine response or acceleration.

 Possible Safety Issue

 It’s very hard to find any good experiments on sprint boosters.
 There’s simply far too many uncontrolled variables to make a valid experiment and the effect of confirmation bias and placebo is too strong.
 People are eager to validate their investment and will usually confirm everything the marketing has trained them to believe.
 This is not unique to sprint boosters, it happens with all consumer spending.
 As an indicator of how strongly people want to confirm, consider these two points:

 - Some sprint booster vendors / manufacturers clearly state that a sprint booster will not improve 0 to 100km/h acceleration times.